Classification of thin Jordan schemes: Thin Jordan schemes

-\begin{prop} If the Jordan scheme $(\Omega, S)$ is thin and symmetric, then $S$ is an abelian $2$-group and $(\Omega, S)$ is a symmetric association scheme. \end{prop} \begin{proof} Since $a^t=a$, each element of the loop $(S,\diamond)$ has order two.
-It's well-known that a Moufang loop of exponent two is a group.
+\begin{prop} Let $(\Omega, S)$ be a thin symmetric Jordan scheme.
+Then $S$ is an abelian $2$-group and $(\Omega, S)$ is a symmetric association scheme. \end{prop} \begin{proof} Since $a^t=a$, each element of the loop $(S,\diamond)$ has order two.
+It is well known that a Moufang loop of exponent two is a group (cf.\ \cite[Proposition 2]{Che74}).
 Hence $(S,\diamond)$ is an elementary abelian $2$-group. \end{proof}